 Virginia mountain mint (Pycanthemum virgineanum) grows as a native perennial in most parts of North America.
 They are hardy perennials in U.S. zones 3-7.
 In the U.S., they range from Maine to North Dakota and south through Missouri to North Carolina.

-Virginia mountain mint produces nearly flat-topped clusters of small white flowers from summer through fall.
+Virginia mountain mint produces nearly flat-topped clusters of small, white flowers from summer through fall.
 After the blooms fade, the plant produces seed that will easily self-sow in suitable conditions.

 As an herb in the garden, regular pruning and pinching will prolong the harvest of fresh aromatic mountain mint leaves for teas or herbal remedies.
 In recipes, mountain mint can be used as a substitute for other mints, such as peppermint or bergamot.
-In addition to teas, tinctures and salves, fresh mountain mint can be used in natural pest repellents.
+In addition to teas, tinctures, and salves, fresh mountain mint can be used in natural pest repellents.

 How to Grow Mountain Mint

-Though they are known as mountain mints, they are usually found growing wild in areas with full sun but wet soil, such as sunny low lands and along the margins of natural waterways.
+Though they are known as mountain mints, they are usually found growing wild in areas with full sun but wet soil, such as sunny, low lands and along the margins of natural waterways.
 In the landscape, Virginia mountain mint performs well in rain gardens and around ponds or other water features.

 Mountain mint care is minimal but give it plenty of room to grow.
 Regular pruning can help keep the plant better managed or you can grow in containers to minimize its spread.

 Thanks to this plant’s strong minty aroma, mountain mint also functions well in the landscape as an insect repelling border plant around decks or porches.
-Rabbit and deer may also be deterred by a planting of mountain mint.
+Rabbit and deer may also be deterred by the planting of mountain mint.

 In the garden setting, you can pair mountain mint with other native perennials such as: